-The castle consisted of two parts: the upper castle surrounded by a double perimeter wall and a separated outer ward of a trapezoidal outline.
+The castle consisted of two irregular parts: the upper castle surrounded by a double perimeter wall and a separated outer ward of a trapezoidal outline.
 Both parts were separated by a wide moat, bounded on both sides by a high retaining wall, serving simultaneously as a defensive wall.
+The irregular layout of the castle resulted not only from the fact that it was built on the foundations of an older wooden-earth stronghold, but also from the layout of the area, which before the end of the 13th century had not yet been transformed by earthworks.

 The main entrance to the outer ward led across the bridge over the outer moat, surrounding the entire castle complex and a strong gatehouse tower erected in front of the walls, topped by a stepped gable.
 Its current appearance is the effect of the nineteenth-century regothisation, it was probably higher at first.
-On the outer ward there is also a huge, economic building from the Teutonic era, near the south-eastern wall.
-In the north corner the half tower has been preserved.
+On the outer ward there was also a huge, economic building, near the south-eastern wall.
+In the northern corner there was a half-tower open from the inside.

 Today’s appearance of the castle is largely the result of the 19th century reconstruction, although the original layout remained legible.
 The conventual building of the upper castle (west range) and the economic building on the outer bailey are best preserved, as well as the rebuilt entrance gatehouse.
 The northern range of the upper castle did not survive, it was demolished in the 19th century.
 At present, the Diocesan Cultural Center is located in the castle and it is open to visitors.